Cardinals vs. Yankees Player Props Betting Odds

 Arenado Stats

-- Nolan Arenado has 11 doubles, two triples, 16 home runs, 22 walks and 54 RBI (82 total hits).
-He has stolen two bases.
+- Nolan Arenado has recorded 83 hits with 12 doubles, two triples, 16 home runs and 23 walks.
+He has driven in 54 runs with two stolen bases.

-- Arenado has picked up a hit in three games in a row.
-In his last five games he is batting .313 with a double, a home run, a walk and four RBI.
+- Arenado takes a four-game streak with at least one hit into this matchup.
+In his last five games he is batting .333 with two doubles, a home run, two walks and four RBI.

 Arenado Recent Games